-Part II-Statement in Support of Suspension of Tax
+Part II.
+Statement in Support of Suspension

-Complete line 7 to suspend the tax on vehicles expected to be used less than the mileage use limit during a taxable period.
+Complete line 7 to suspend the tax on vehicles expected to be used less than the mileage use limit during a period.

-You must also
+You must also:

-- Enter the total number of tax-suspended vehicles in category W, column (3), on page 2 of Form 2290, and - List the vehicles on which the tax is suspended in Part II of Schedule 1.
-See Schedule 1 instructions below.
+- Enter the total number of tax-suspended vehicles in category W, column (3), on page 2 of Form 2290 and - List the vehicles on which the tax is suspended in Part II of Schedule 1.
+See the Schedule 1 instructions below.

-If in the prior period, line 7 of Form 2290 was completed, check the box on line 8 to verify that the vehicles were used less than the mileage use limit for that period.
-If any of the vehicles listed as exempt in the prior period exceeded the mileage use limit, list the vehicle identification numbers for those vehicles on the line.
+If in the prior period, line 7 of Form 2290 was completed, check the box on line 8a to verify that the vehicles were used less than the mileage use limit for that period.
+If any of the vehicles listed as suspended in the prior period exceeded the mileage use limit, list the vehicle identification numbers for those vehicles on line 8b.
 Attach a separate sheet if needed.

-If in the prior period, the tax-suspended vehicles were sold, complete line 9.
-See Sales of Suspended Vehicles below for information you give to the purchaser.
+If in the prior period, line 7 of Form 2290 was completed and the tax-suspended vehicles were sold or otherwise transferred, complete line 9.